 Our School Dog

 Coco is Smithy Street’s learning dog.
-She is a five year old Labradoodle, a hypo-allergenic breed.
+She is a seven year old Labradoodle, a hypo-allergenic breed.
 She attends school on Mondays through until Thursdays.

 Coco is involved with pupils learning by supporting reading with children greatly enjoying reading to her.
 Coco is also the focus on some units of work in school, for example Year Two recently investigated whether Coco would be more suited to living in a rainforest or urban environment.
 Younger pupils regularly write to Coco.